Guggenheim/Calendar-API-Spec/README.md

 ### instances/

-Retreive a list of instances for the current day and links to other endpoints.
+Retrieve a list of instances for the current day and links to other endpoints.

 #### Example Response